Oracle (ORCL) Dividend Report

 Dividend Overview

 Oracle isn’t the kind of stock that income investors turn to for a high-yield payout, but it makes up for that with stability.
-Right now, its dividend yield sits at 1.39%, which is slightly below its five-year average of 1.43%.
-While that may suggest the stock is a bit expensive, it also signals consistency.
+Right now, its dividend yield sits at 1.35%, which is modestly below its five-year average of 1.43%.
+That gap reflects a stock price that, even after pulling back considerably from its 52-week high, still carries a premium valuation relative to its income output.

-One key thing to understand about Oracle is that it doesn’t just reward shareholders through dividends—it also aggressively repurchases shares.
-This buyback strategy has helped boost earnings per share over time, indirectly benefiting long-term investors.
+One key thing to understand about Oracle is that it doesn’t just reward shareholders through dividends.
+It also aggressively repurchases shares, a strategy that has helped boost earnings per share over time and indirectly benefits long-term holders.
+The combination of buybacks and a growing dividend makes the total shareholder return picture more compelling than the yield alone would suggest.

 Dividend Growth and Safety